5 Types of Transportation Claims and How to Prevent Them

 Keep in mind that your company’s reputation can also suffer tremendously if your fleet is frequently involved in collisions or unsafe driving events

 Fortunately, there’s plenty you can do to drastically reduce your chances of striking another object.
-If rear-ending is a concern, discuss safe driving distances with your drivers, and be sure they understand how vehicle weight affects stopping distance.
+If rear-ending is a concern, discuss safe driving distances with your drivers.
+For instance, the minimum recommended following distance when operating a 21-24 metre vehicle is eight seconds.
+Also remind them to take weather, road conditions, and traffic flow into account and be sure they understand how vehicle weight affects stopping distance.
 Next, get proactive: you can equip trucks with disc brakes to reduce stopping time and install a telematics system to monitor driver behaviour and guide your driver training program.

 Of course, nothing can replace the solid knowledge of your vehicles.
 Well-adjusted mirrors, a firm understanding of dimensions and agility, and looking out for overhead objects will go hand-in-hand with any advanced collision avoidance system or high-tech lighting to improve your chances of avoiding an incident.